michal-franc/michal-franc.github.io/_posts/_draft/emailcourse/4-hosting-docker.md

 Make sure you have some space on your hard drive.
 I did a mistake and killed my mint installation.
 Docker images can get 'heavy' (thanks to that, I have discovered how to extend partitions in Mint)

-To test if Docker is properly running on your machine.
+To test if Docker is running on your machine.

 ```
 docker ps
 ```

-This is just to prove that Docker is happy and running.
+This is to prove that Docker is happy and running.
 This will return empty list at the moment as we haven't done anything yet.
 PS command lists all the running containers.

 You can add option -a and get a list of current and closed containers.